-A flat tire can be an unwelcome aspect of your day, whether it’s due to a sudden leak caused by road hazards such as nails or potholes or a steady leak caused by sidewall deterioration.
+A flat tire can be an unwelcome aspect of your day, whether due to a sudden leak caused by road hazards such as nails or potholes or a steady leak caused by sidewall deterioration.
 One flat tire might leave you stranded on the side of the road.
 However, with Discount Auto Towing, you don’t have to worry about a flat tire in St. Paul.

-Discount Auto Towing’s emergency tire services are available 24 hours a day, 7 days a week at (651) 917-0192.
+Discount Auto Towing’s emergency tire services are available 24 hours a day, seven days a week at (651) 917-0192.
 Never allow a flat tire to stop you from getting on with your day.
 Highly qualified and experienced personnel are available to provide you with excellent tire maintenance guidance.